 You’ll hear three categories:

-Reality check: These categories are simplified.
+Reality check: these categories are simplified.
 Cannabinoid and terpene profiles matter more, but indica/sativa gives you a starting framework.

 Our guide on indica vs. sativa vs. hybrid explains this in detail.